Bankers value Taj Mansingh at Rs 1,000 crore

-Marquee names in the investor community and the hospitality sector, within India and abroad, are doing their math this summer on the best price for the Taj Mahal luxury hotel here.
-Popularly known as the Taj Mansingh, after the road it is on, it spreads over 3.78 acres in the central core of the city.
-Business Standard spoke to top investment bankers and consultants on a likely price tag for the property, to go under the auction hammer very soon.
-Most bankers’ estimate is Rs 3-4 crore a room.
-Usually, returns on a per-room ...
+Marquee names in the investor community and hospitality industry, both within India and overseas, are busy doing their math this summer on what’s the best price for the Taj Mahal hotel, popularly known as Taj Mansingh, in Lutyens' Delhi.
+Business Standard spoke to top investment bankers and consultants to get a likely price tag for the luxury hotel, which is going under the hammer very soon.
+Most bankers gave the value for which the hotel, located at 1, Mansingh Road in the capital, could be auctioned at Rs 3 crore to Rs ...

 TO READ THE FULL STORY, SUBSCRIBE NOW AT JUST Rs 149 A MONTH